XpectoPetroleum/GO-R/README.md

 **Use the full set of over 1300 patches (sounds) for your Roland GO: series piano/keyboard!**

-It's A lightweight, full-screen MIDI patch selector and sender for **Roland GO: series** keyboards (GO:PIANO, GO:KEYS, etc.).
+It's a lightweight, full-screen MIDI patch selector and sender for **Roland GO: series** keyboards (GO:PIANO, GO:KEYS, etc.).
 Built with **Pygame** for a clean, responsive UI that's especially suited for small touchscreens or gamepad controls on retro handhelds.

 This tool runs best on **retro handhelds** running **KNULLI OS** — turning your device into a portable, dedicated MIDI patch browser/controller.